-Term Meaning Preparatory The following: Activities (a) day-to-day site and property management activities; (b) site investigations, surveys (including dilapidation surveys), monitoring, and related works (e.g. geotechnical or other investigative drilling, excavation, or salvage); (c) establishing construction work sites, site offices, plant and equipment, and related site mobilisation activities (including access points, access tracks and other minor access works, and safety and security measures such as fencing, but excluding bulk earthworks); (d) enabling preparatory activities such as: (i) demolition or relocation of existing structures (including buildings, services, utilities and roads); (ii) the disinterment of human remains located in grave sites identified in the European and other heritage technical report in volume 4 of the EIS; and (iii) application of environmental impact mitigation measures; and (e) any other activities which an Approver determines are Preparatory Activities for this definition Regular public transport A service consisting of regular public transport aircraft operations, as defined in the Civil Aviation Safety Regulations Scoping Study The joint Scoping Study of Rail Needs for Western Sydney Stage 1 Capacity The capacity described in section 3.1.1 Stage 1 Development or Stage 1 The developments described in Part 3 Stage 1 operations The airport operating at the Stage 1 Capacity Sydney basin The Sydney basin is identified as the Sydney Greater Capital City Statistical Area, as defined by the Australian Bureau of Statistics.
+Term Meaning Preparatory Activities The following: a. day-to-day site and property management activities; b. site investigations, surveys (including dilapidation surveys), monitoring, and related works (e.g. geotechnical or other investigative drilling, excavation, or salvage); c. establishing construction work sites, site offices, plant and equipment, and related site mobilisation activities (including access points, access tracks and other minor access works, and safety and security measures such as fencing, but excluding bulk earthworks); enabling preparatory activities such as: (i) demolition or relocation of existing structures (including buildings, services, utilities and roads); the disinterment of human remains located in grave sites identified in the European and other heritage technical report in volume 4 of the EIS; and (iii) application of environmental impact mitigation measures; and e. any other activities which an Approver determines are Preparatory Activities for this definition Regular public transport A service consisting of regular public transport aircraft operations, as defined in the Civil Aviation Safety Regulations Scoping Study The joint Scoping Study of Rail Needs for Western Sydney Stage 1 Capacity The capacity described in section 3.1.1 Stage 1 Development or Stage 1 The developments described in Part 3 Stage 1 operations The airport operating at the Stage 1 Capacity Sydney basin The Sydney basin is identified as the Sydney Greater Capital City Statistical Area, as defined by the Australian Bureau of Statistics.
 It is bordered by Sutherland and Bargo in the south, Lake Macquarie and the Hawkesbury River in the north and Mt Victoria in the west Sydney West Airport The Airport.
 Note: this is the name used in the Act.
-The Airport is also commonly known as Western Sydney Airport Taxilanes Taxilanes are defined as portions of the apron that are used for access between taxiways and aircraft parking positions Taxiways Taxiways are defined as paths at an aerodrome established for the taxiing of aircraft and intended to provide a ground movement link between one part of the aerodrome and another
+The Airport is also commonly known as Western Sydney Airport Taxilanes Taxilanes are defined as portions of the apron that are used for access between taxiways and aircraft parking positions Taxiways Taxiways are defined as paths at an aerodrome established for the taxiing of aircraft and intended to provide a ground movement link between one part of the aerodrome and another Terminal and ground transport precincts Includes the terminal and concourse building(s), and ground access network leading from the Airport perimeter to the ground transportation centre or other aviation related support facilities.
+This includes roads and rail lines

-Term Meaning Terminal and ground transport precincts Includes the terminal and concourse building(s), and ground access network leading from the Airport perimeter to the ground transportation centre or other aviation related support facilities.
-This includes roads and rail lines TransGrid Relocation Works Works within the area shown as the indicative Construction Impact Zone in Figure 2 in Part 2 of the Airport Plan to relocate all or part of the TransGrid 330kV high voltage transmission line crossing the Airport Site, resulting in: (a) installation of an underground high voltage transmission cable; (b) construction of above-ground to below-ground transition points on the boundary of the Airport Site; (c) construction of access roads and crossing structures to facilitate construction as well as provide maintenance access; and (d) removal of the existing above-ground transmission line Turns An aircraft turnaround is defined as the act or process in which passengers and freight are unloaded from an aircraft at the end of a trip and reloaded on to the aircraft for the next trip Up-gauging An increase in the aircraft size (e.g. B737 to A340) by an airline to increase the number of available seats for a flight destination in lieu of adding an additional flight segment during the day.
-This will result in an increase in passengers per aircraft movement Western Sydney Airport The name by which the airport was known at the time the Airport Plan was originally determined.
-Western Sydney International (Nancy-Bird Walton) Airport (WSAWSI) The Airport.
-Note: Under the Act the Airport is referred to as Sydney West Airport.
-Wi-Fi Local area wireless communications networking technology
+Term Meaning TransGrid Relocation Works Works within the area shown as the indicative Construction Impact Zone in Figure 2 in Part 2 of the Airport Plan to relocate all or part of the TransGrid 330kV high voltage transmission line crossing the Airport Site, resulting in: a. installation of an underground high voltage transmission cable; b. construction of above-ground to below-ground transition points on the boundary of the Airport Site; c. construction of access roads and crossing structures to facilitate construction as well as provide maintenance access; and d. removal of the existing above-ground transmission line Turns An aircraft turnaround is defined as the act or process in which passengers and freight are unloaded from an aircraft at the end of a trip and reloaded on to the aircraft for the next trip Up-gauging An increase in the aircraft size (e.g. B737 to A340) by an airline to increase the number of available seats for a flight destination in lieu of adding an additional flight segment during the day.
+This will result in an increase in passengers per aircraft movement Western Sydney Airport (WSA) The Airport.
+Note: Under the Act the Airport is referred to as Sydney West Airport Wi-Fi Local area wireless communications networking technology